dhs-shine/litmus/README.md

    $ debuild

-2. Install the deb package using dpkg
+2. Install the deb package by using dpkg

    $ cd ..